IuliiaBazhutina/loom-financial-messaging-server/README.md

 ---

 ## Overview
-This project implements a lightweight, high‑performance client–server designed for financial transaction processing.
+This project implements a lightweight, high‑performance client–server system designed for financial transaction processing.

+The application processes client requests for financial transactions such as deposits and withdrawals.
+Each request is validated, and the system ensures that the account exists and has sufficient funds when required.

+Transactions are handled safely to maintain data consistency.
+The system returns clear responses with either the updated balance or an error message if the operation fails.

 Technologies used: